aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS] OPTION_NAME OPTION_VALUE

-      Set, unset and get profile specific or global configuration options.
+      Inspect and manage configuration options.

+      By default the command is applied to the default or specified profile.
+      With the `--global` flag, the command is applied to the global instance.

     Options:
       --global  Apply the option configuration wide.